With this post you will learn how to use demographics in a more identity and psychology-based way.

 The idea here is pretty simple: if you can get a customer to embrace the fact that they belong to a given group, their affinity for that group increases (at least in the short run).
 If a man endorses the idea that he is a man, he will likely behave in a more masculine way.
 When San Franciscans acknowledge the fact that they are from San Francisco, they will likely feel worse about the 49ers not making it to the Super Bowl.
 They will also be more interested in products that other, like-minded San Franciscans prefer.

 An interesting example comes from research on the psychology of multiculturalism and globalization.
-A number of studies (see here for an overview) have found that bicultural individuals think and act differently depending on which of their cultural identities are “active.”
+A number of studies have found that bicultural individuals think and act differently depending on which of their cultural identities are “active.”
 For example, Chinese Americans who were shown images or symbols emblematic of China (such as the dragon below) expressed a greater appreciation for what they considered “Chinese values,” but when they were instead exposed to symbols of the United States, they endorsed “American values” more strongly.

 - Activate or strengthen your customers’ affinity for a given demographic.